Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 "to surrender, expose" (from the same root of the word Islam

 ).
 The term denotes a follower of Islam.

 meaning "a Pashtun (person)", referring to the Pashtun ethnic group inhabiting present-day Afghanistan and Pakistan.
 It is sometimes used by Pashtuns who ancestrally migrated to India.

-was a member of.
+was born into.
 The name itself is derived from Arabic قَرَشَ (qaraša)

 meaning "to gnash, to grind, to chew".